Prologue

 had been less than friendly.
 It was to be expected, she supposed.
 In a memory

-as decimated as this one, the thoughts had do whatever they could to survive.
+as decimated as this one, the Thoughts had to do whatever they could to

 who she was after a short distance away and their nervousness turned to